Y-Harsha-Vardhan/Sem-3/Notes/Quantitative Finance/Week 3 Time Series Analysis.md

 1. **Unit Root Tests**: Tests like the Augmented Dickey-Fuller (ADF) and Zivot-Andrews are used to see if the series has a unit root, which is a red flag for non-stationarity.
 2. **KPSS Test**: This test works a bit differently - it checks if the series is stationary around a trend or needs differencing to become stationary.
 3. **Run Sequence Plots**: A simple but effective visual method.
 These plots show the data over time and help spot trends or seasonal patterns.
-4. **Less Common Tests**: There are more advanced methods like the Priestley-Subba Rao test or wavelet-based techniques, which are used in more specialised scenarios.
+4. **Less Common Tests**: There are more advanced methods like the Priestley-Subba Rao test or wavelet-based techniques, which are used in more specialized scenarios.

 ### How to make a time series stationary?